polyvariant/flavors-of-scala/slides/concurrency.md

 <v-clicks>

+* Actor has a message box and internal state
+* It's logic is triggered by sending message
 * Actor can occupy **one** or **zero** threads
 * `Actor system` provides the runtime
 * `Actor system` can be a cluster